 Where there are fewer applicants than the PAN, all children will be admitted.
 In the event the school is oversubscribed, the admission authority will apply the following oversubscription criteria in order of priority: Parents who would like their child to be admitted to a MAT school during the year their child is five, should ensure they complete all the necessary application forms.
-Admission to nursery does not mean automatic entry to the Primary school and a separate application must be made.
+Admission to

-- 1: Children and Young People in Care and previous Children and Young People in Care Children and young people in care are children who are - a) in the care of the local authority, or - b) being provided with accommodation by a local authority in the exercise of the social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time the application is made to school.
+1: Children and Young People in Care and previous Children and Young People in Care Children and young people in care are children who are

+- a) in the care of the local authority, or - b) being provided with accommodation by a local authority in the exercise of the social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time the application is made to school.
 Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been looked after and those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.